 Move the skew up and down as you sand it

 The skew starts flat on its side.
 As you move it, it ends on edge at the end of the cut.
 You cannot scrape and sand a V-shape without losing the sharp definition.
 As you sand it, start from the sides.
 Remove all the dust from the chisel.
 Start low on the sandpaper and finish with 120 grit.

 You are allowed to sharpen your chisel on a bench grinder.
 Enough power on the bench grinder and the correct type of stone is required.
 Use techniques that maintain the bevel and prevent overheating.
 Put the edge back on your tools first.

 Get proper equipment for the project.
 Get the right grinding wheel.
 The bench grinder should be powerful enough to maintain the wheel speed.
 Using minimum, the eight-inch wheel is the smallest you can use.
 The grade of the wheel tells you the hardness of the wheel material.
 For sharpening chisels, a grinding wheel with medium hardness and a grit size of 60 is ideal.

 A well-mounted and properly positioned bench grinder becomes sturdy.
 A waist height allows you to work standing straight to prevent fatigue.
 A grinding jig keeps your chisels at the perfect angle.

 There are multiple methods used on the skew chisel.
 Operating it from the angle grinder starts with setting the grinder’s tool rest at an angle that the bevel matches the wheel’s surface.

-Sharpening a straight-edge skew is challenging since the skew is a difficult tool to sharpen.
+Sharpening a bevel is a challenge because the bevel is a difficult tool to sharpen.
 It comes with flat bevels.
-When you purchase a skew, it should have a hollow grind as it comes from the store.
-The first thing you must do is sharpen it and flatten the bevels.
+If you buy a shish kebab, it should have a hollow grind when it comes out of the shop.
+The first thing you need to do is sharpen it and flatten the bevels.